BioDataLearning/DeepCirCode/README.md

 - numpy in Python

-**NOTE:** before using DeepCirCode, users should verify that the Keras package can be used in R by:
+**NOTE:** Detailed instructions for installing Keras in R can be found at [Keras](https://keras.rstudio.com).
+Before using DeepCirCode, users should verify that the Keras package can be used in R by:

 ```
 library("keras")
-model <- keras_model_sequential() # Testing keras, no error for this step!!!!
+model <- keras_model_sequential() # Testing keras, must be no error for this step!!!!
 ```

 # Installing DeepCirCode